adamstac/.dotfiles/README.md

 ## Installation

-He future Adam -- yea you know you forget a ton of stuff and the next time you read this you'll likely hoping that past you told you how to solve your problems.
+Hey future Adam — yea, you know you forget a ton of stuff and the next time you read this you'll likely be hoping that the past you told you how to solve your problems.

 Well, you should install these `.dotfiles` after you've setup [adamstac/laptop](https://github.com/adamstac/laptop).
 So do that and come back when you're done.